Jones-M12/Group-Project/README.md

 * Support weight input and tracking
 * Clean up functionality
 * Add connect with friends functionality
+* Support food search for input field (current foods are preprogram using seeds file, but does not auto populate upon entering food)

 ​## Contact Information
 ​